mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/multi-cloud-overview.md

 You can choose the methodology to use – from container-based to VM-based, every methodology is possible.

-For more information, see the section [Which Cloud Providers Can I Use for Mendix?](#which-cloud) below.
+For more information, see the section [Which Cloud Providers Can I Use for Mendix?](cloud-providers#which-cloud) in *Cloud Providers*.

 ### 2.2 How Can I Run Mendix in a Virtual Private Cloud? {#vpc}